-- (1) This section applies to a person who possesses criminal history information because the person is or was the ombudsman or an officer of the ombudsman. - (2) The person must not, directly or indirectly, disclose the criminal history information to another person unless the disclosure is permitted under subsection (3).
+- (1) This section applies to a person who possesses criminal history information because the person is or was the ombudsman, the inspector of detention services or an officer of the ombudsman. - (2) The person must not, directly or indirectly, disclose the criminal history information to another person unless the disclosure is permitted under subsection (3). - Maximum penalty-100 penalty units. - (3) The person may disclose the criminal history information to another person- - (a) to the extent necessary to perform the person's functions under this Act or the Inspector of Detention Services Act 2022; or - (b) if the disclosure is authorised under an Act; or - (c) if the disclosure is otherwise required or permitted by law; or - (d) if the person to whom the information relates consents to the disclosure; or - (e) if the disclosure is in a form that does not identify the person to whom the information relates; or criminal history information means a report or information given to the ombudsman under section 78B.

-- (3) The person may disclose the criminal history information to another person- - (a) to the extent necessary to perform the person's functions under this Act; or - (b) if the disclosure is authorised under an Act; or - (c) if the disclosure is otherwise required or permitted by law; or - (d) if the person to whom the information relates consents to the disclosure; or - (e) if the disclosure is in a form that does not identify the person to whom the information relates; or - (f) if the information is, or has been, lawfully accessible to the public. - (4) The ombudsman must ensure the criminal history information is destroyed as soon as practicable after it is no longer needed for the purpose for which it was requested. - (5) In this section-
+- (f) if the information is, or has been, lawfully accessible to the public. - (4) The person must ensure the criminal history information is destroyed as soon as practicable after it is no longer needed for the purpose for which it was requested. - (5) In this section-